LordArshen/aws-saa-c03/README.md

 - Different instance sizes and capabilities
 - On-Demand Billing - **Per second**
 - Local on-host storage or **Elastic Block Store (EBS)**
-- Instance composition: CPU, memory, disk and networking.
+- Instance composition: CPU, memory, disk, and networking.
 All four are billed when running. ❗
     - Only disk storage is billed when stopped (EBS).
+- Key pairs: SSH port 22
+- User Data: Scripts for running at the beginning with sudo privilege

 ### Instance Lifecycle

 - Running
-- Stopped
+- Stopped: Stop is not billing and the storage stay
+	- only change the public IP when it start again
 - Terminated
+### EC2 types:
+- Naming :
+	- m: instance class
+ 	- 5: Generation
+    	- 2xlarge: size
+- General purpose: balanced T families
+- Compute optimized: high perfomance task C families
+- Memory optimized: large data in memory R families
+- Stored Optimized: read and write large data Databases.
+I or D
 ### Amazon Machine Image (AMI)

 - An EC2 instance can be created from an AMI, or an EC2 can be used to create an AMI